khpofdfdgf/ChatXOS/README.md

 ## 🔒 License & Usage

 This project is proprietary and confidential.
+All source code in this repository is owned by the ChatBotXOS Team.

-Unauthorized copying, distribution, or commercial use is strictly prohibited.
+Unauthorized copying, redistribution, public forking, or commercial use of this project, in whole or in part, is strictly prohibited without explicit permission.

+This project may integrate third-party open-source libraries and AI models (e.g. FastAPI, React, Gemma, LLaMA, GPT-OSS), each governed by their own respective licenses.
+Use of those components does not grant any rights to this project’s source code.

 ---